 Lawsuits can be filed against real estate agents and brokerages, no matter how carefully the agent performs her job.
 The lawsuits might be unfounded or frivolous, but legal expenses must be paid no matter who wins in court.
 These costs can be devastating to an agent's finances.

 Errors and omissions insurance—E&O for short—is a type of malpractice insurance coverage for real estate professionals to avoid coming out of pocket for these costs.
 It pays claims that come about due to error, omission, or negligence related to an agent's duties.

 What Is E&O Insurance?

 The insurance company defends the claim when an agent carries E&O insurance.
-It pays any settlement or judgment against the agent up to the limits of liability stated in the policy.
+It pays any settlement or judgment against the agent to the limits of liability stated in the policy.
 The coverage protects real estate professionals against financial losses from lawsuits filed as a result of their work in the real estate profession.

 Coverage Provided by Brokerages

 Many real estate brokers sell E&O insurance to their sales agents as part of a larger package of services provided to the agent for a flat fee.
 Agents don't always think about the particulars of this important insurance policy.
 They just know they have the coverage.

 But this type of coverage isn't always ideal.
 In fact, agents in 13 states are required by law to buy their coverage to receive and maintain their licenses.
 They have very little, if any, say regarding the terms of the policy provided by the brokerage.
-They might think that impressive coverage limit applies only to them, but it's typically shared by all agents associated with the firm.
+They might think that an impressive coverage limit applies only to them, but it's typically shared by all agents associated with the firm.